 - 3. Handler Mappings this section is defined in the application context file and defines how the Dispatcher Servlet should identify the appropriate controller to handle the incoming HTTP requests.
 In the current project, an annotation driven approach has been implemented by defining the specific URL or URL pattern for every controller handle method via the @RequestMapping("URL-pattern") annotation. - 4.
 Controller the controller is the core abstraction in the Spring MVC framework.
 The controller is a java object that implements a set of classes that are invoked to handle HTTP requests.
 The controller classes are defined by annotating them with @Controller annotation.
 The main controller class responsible for invoking the myCBR engine, retrieving the best configuration plan and returning a REST representation of the ConfigurationSettingsEntity class is presented in the code snippet below.
 It can be noticed that the user\id parameter is annotated with @PathVariable, which allows it to be initialized with the value of the corresponding path segment.
 First, the controller retrieves the new user profile parameters directly from the database via the findByUserProfileId interface.
 Then, it initializes the myCBR engine instance, performs a query and returns the id of the best matching user profile model from the case base.
-Finally, the controller retrieves the best matching configuration plan from the database and converts the configuration plan object to a REST representation using com.fasterxml.jackson.core library and
+The controller then retrieves the adapted configuration plan from the database.
+The best matching profile and the corresponding configurations settings entity are then passed as parameters to the